khwang0/COMP2045-2324PA1/readme.md

 # Submission
-For submission upload the file `Connect4.java` to GitHub classroom.
+For submission upload the file `Sokoban.java` to Moodle.

 Please be reminded that both the **Late Penalty Rule** and the **Penalty for Plagiarism** are applied strictly to all submissions of this course (including this assignment).